-After having accomplished all this, you may be wondering “My target schools have still not released essay questions.
+After having accomplished all this, you may be wondering, “My target schools have still not released essay questions.
 What do I do now?”
 Well, before B-school roll out their essay questions, you may begin brainstorming your ideas/stories for essays.
-Even though B-schools change their essay topics from one year to another, there are going to be concepts that are the same among business schools.
+Even though B-schools change their essay topics from one year to another, there will be concepts that are the same among business schools.
 For instance, all schools will expect you to write your Goals Essay, so take your time to identify your short term and long term goals.
 Make sure your goals are realistic as well as ambitious.
-Also, start thinking of your greatest leadership experiences, accomplishments, your background, life experiences, your greatest strengths (and weaknesses, too) and how these will help you add value to your target school.
+Also, start thinking of your greatest leadership experiences, accomplishments, your background, life experiences, your greatest strengths (and weaknesses, too), and how these will help you add value to your target school.

 Some of the most common themes you can organize your thoughts on are: